BradTu/CreativeCoding/README.md

 ![alt tag](https://github.com/BradTu/CreativeCoding/blob/master/Face.PNG)

 ##ExoPlanetaryNeighborhood
 ExoPlanetaryNeighborhood uses the addons ofxCsv and ofxGui.
 This program reads data from a csv file that has information about exoplanets.
 This information comes from NASA's Kepler program.
 The information can be found at http://kepler.nasa.gov/Mission/discoveries/.
-This program prints out the planets a as far from the center as it is in parsecs from Earth.
+This program prints out the planets as far from the center as it is in parsecs from Earth.
 Each has a unique color based of of its temperature.
 When the user clicks on the planets their information gets printed to the console.

 ![alt tag](https://github.com/BradTu/CreativeCoding/blob/master/ExoPlanetaryNeighborhood.PNG)